Bars & Pubs

 A master bartender making a bespoke cocktail at one of the best bars in Melbourne, The Black Pearl.Image credit: The Black Pearl | Supplied

-The Black Pearl in Fitzroy is a Melbourne institution, even earning the title of the World's Best International Cocktail Bar back in 2017.
+The Black Pearl in Fitzroy is a Melbourne institution, even earning the title of the World's Best International Cocktail Bar some seven years ago.
 Rather than offering specific drink recommendations, Pearl constantly evolves its menu with the seasons.
 Bartenders here are encouraged to explore their creativity—whether it's a frozen cosmopolitan one night or bourbon and bananas the next.

 READ MORE